hsc996/Social-Media-API-Webserver/README.md

 **1) InnovationThread Model**

 This model allows the user to create a thread to facilitate innovative ideas and spark discussion with other platform users.
 Each attribute of this table is defined as a column, specifying the data types and constraints for each attribute.
 For example, the thread `id` is identified as both an integer and the primary key (`id = db.Column(db.Integer, primary_key=True)`).
 When posting a thread, I've ensured that the title and content (original post to start the thread) cannot be null as indicated by the `nullable=False` attributes.
 I've also imported the `datetime` module in order to include a timestamp of when the thread was originally created, which is set to default at the current time (`db.Column(db.DateTime, default=func.now())`).
 This model also includes the `user_id` as a foreign key, as this is an original attribute of the `User` model; it is linked here in order identify the creator of the thread.
 A many-to-one relationship is established with the `User` model, as each thread is associated with one user.
 Including `user = db.relationship("User", back_populates="threads")` in the model enables the retrieval of the user who created the thread.
 Similarly, `posts = db.relationship("Post", back_populates="threads", lazy=True, cascade="all, delete-orphan")` establishes a one-to-many relationship with the `Post` model as each thread can have multiple posts.
 Furthermore, the `cascade="all, delete-orphan"` option ensures that if a thread is deleted, all associated posts are also deleted.
+When using the "POST" method for the "/threads" route, `user_id=get_jwt_identity()` is used to extract the creator's information so that the user_id can be retrieved using the queries in the "GET" methods.

+I've created four separate CRUD operations specifically for posts on threads, included in the `post_controller.py` file; the queries of which reference these relationships within the InnovationThread model in order to retrieve information from the User and Post objects.
+For example, in order to retrieve all posts on a specific thread (`get_all_posts_in_thread`), it begins a query to select records from the `Post` table using `db.select(Post)`, then uses `.filter_by(thread_id=thread_id)` to filter the posts to only include those with a `thread_id` that match the thread_id specified in the route.
+In order for this to work, the relationship to the `Post` object must exist within the `InnovationThread` model and vice versa (`threads = db.relationship("InnovationThread", back_populates="posts")` within the `Post` model).
+The thread_id must also be included in the Post model as a foerign key.

-When I seed the Postgres database, I should be able to see `id` (thread, PK), `title`, `content`, `timestamp` and `user_id` as the columns of this table:
+Therefore, when I seed the Postgres database, I should be able to see `id` (thread, PK), `title`, `content`, `timestamp` and `user_id` as the columns within the "thread" table:

 ![innovation_thread](/src/docs/innovation%20thread_model.png)